| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 heaters, snow blowers, snow jets, and other equipment to keep daily operations

+fluid.
 ABOVE: The Leslie rotary snow plow is the ultimate snow-fighting machine,

 but it takes a heavy winter snow, like the one that fell on Emigrant Gap